trek-view/360-camera-metadata/0-tests/README.md

 * image larger than 100MB (images only)
 	- description: create .jpg file(s) (from template) with data size of 101mb.
 	- output: photo
-* make all images black
+* make images black
-	- description: create file(s) (from template) which replaces image with black screen with original image dimensions
+	- description: create file(s) (from template) which replaces images (or 20% of video) with black screen with original image dimensions
 	- output: video, photo